KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

 }
 ```

 The context is observable, so any status changes will immediately cause the view to refresh.
-It supports bundle ID wildcards, which let you can inspect multiple keyboards with a single instance:
+It supports bundle ID wildcards, which lets you inspect multiple keyboards with a single instance:

 ```
 @StateObject